chris-ritsen/vim-autocorrect/README.md

 Deleting the words in [abbrev](opt/vim-abbrev/plugin/abbrev) and starting from scratch with any set of rules is an option, but the included list was created by making every effort to avoid unintentional corrections.
+Corrections should prioritize the position of letters on a standard qwerty keyboard before considering spelling mistakes.
+Many typos are generated from timing errors made by using both hands, especially if capitalization is involved.

-- Add accents to letters only if the correct word is unambiguous.
+- Add diacritical marks to letters only if the correct word is unambiguous.
+  Correcting "Senor" to "Señor" is fine right up until "Senor" is written as a typo for "Sensor" or "Senior".
 - Add typos only; don't use this for expanding abbreviated words.
+At most, this should be limited to a character or two omitted from the end of a long word, or a short word if the correct word is unambiguous.
+Correcting "abou" to "about" is fine.
 - Avoid adding short words, such as those under four characters long.
-The typo "atht" made by typing "at that" with a mistimed spacebar should not be corrected into "at" or "that".
 - Avoid making decisions about mixed-case acronyms.
+- Don't add contractions or word fragments
 - Don't add words that are unlikely to broadly usable, such as camel case variable names.
 - Don't attempt to localize/localise words.
-- Don't change capitalization of words.
+- Don't change capitalization of words, as it could be part of a string literal or variable name.
+"Paypal" should not be changed into "PayPal".
+  The word "I" should not corrected when "i" is typed.
 - Don't consider foreign words as typos, if known.
-- Don't correct short words with a missing letter
+- Don't correct short words with a missing letter.
+- Don't enforce a preferred spelling.
+"Eery" should not be corrected to "Eerie".
 - Don't pluralize words that weren't already pluralized.
 - No synthetic typos.
 - Prioritize compatibility with writing prose over code, but attempt to make it work with both if possible.
 - Remove any autocorrection that results in a word that was unintended.
-- Remove any leading characters from the previous word due to a mistimed spacebar press.
+- Remove any leading characters from the previous word due to a mistimed spacebar press, unless they are valid words or used as variable names.
+For example, "yto" might have been a misspelling of "toy" but it was actually a stray letter from a previous word prefixed to the word "to".
+The typo "atht" made by typing "at that" with a mistimed spacebar should not be corrected into "at" or "that".
-- Remove any typos that end up being variable names, nouns, brands, etc., but only when discovered.
-For example, the program 'mosquitto' should not be corrected to 'mosquito'.
+- Remove any typos that end up being programs, libraries, variables, names, nouns, brands, etc., but only when discovered.
+For example, the program named 'mosquitto' should not be corrected to 'mosquito'.
+- Review recently added typos and check for errors.
+Hastily adding them and assuming `spellsuggest` got it right isn't reliable.

 #### Installation